xLink/data-grid/docs/usage/index.md

 <a name="default-data-handlers"></a>
 #### Default Data Handlers

- Cartalyst's Data-Grid package provides two Data Handlers by default.
+ Cartalyst's Data-Grid package provides two data handlers by default.
 One of them is the `Cartalyst\DataGrid\DataHandlers\CollectionHandler` which provides support for arrays and `Illuminate\Support\Collection` objects.

-If you'd like to use the `CollectionHandler` Data Handler you need to register it to your Data-Grid environment.
+If you'd like to use the `CollectionHandler` data handler you need to register it to your Data-Grid environment.

 	$environment->addDataHandlerMapping('Cartalyst\DataGrid\DataHandlers\CollectionHandler', function($data)
 	{